atlasphp/Atlas.Orm/docs/writing.md

 These methods will not do anything with the Related fields on the Record; you will need to write them individually.

+Note also that inserting a Record with an auto-incrementing primary key will automatically update the Record with that last-inserted ID.

 ## Unit of Work

 If you make changes to several Records, you can write them back to the database